wayfair/rainbow-sprinkles/packages/rainbow-sprinkles/README.md

 npm install rainbow-sprinkles
 ```

-Create a `rainbow-sprinkles.css.ts` file, then export your configuration methods:
+Create a `rainbow-sprinkles.ts` file, then export your configuration methods:

 ```typescript
 import { createRainbowSprinkles } from 'rainbow-sprinkles';